Back to Home

 When the parser struggled, V2 showed exactly why and gave users clear paths forward.

-Low-confidence parses surfaced a diagnostic breakdown with plain-language explanations ("LaTeX equations not fully preserved" or "parser could not confidently determine problem difficulty") rather than generic error messages.
+Low-confidence parses surfaced a breakdown with plain-language explanations rather than generic error messages.
 Recommended actions gave users concrete next steps: edit directly, try a different file format, or switch to manual insertion.

-Manual insertion became a first-class workflow, not just a fallback.
+Manual insertion became a key workflow, not just a fallback.

-This came directly from V1 feedback.
+This came from V1 feedback.
 I designed a complete manual entry flow: type problem content, attach images, set metadata, and see a live preview.
 Positioning this as a deliberate workflow rather than an emergency exit was important.
-Some content will always be easier to enter manually than to parse, and giving users that option without making it feel like a failure state respected their judgment.

 manual problem entry with live previewV2